stefanofa/awesome/README.md

 *   [keenthemes/reui](https://github.com/keenthemes/reui) - Open-source collection of UI components and animated effects built with React, Typescript, Tailwind CSS, and Motion.
 Pairs beautifully with shadcn/ui.

 *   [fuma-nama/fumadb](https://github.com/fuma-nama/fumadb) - A unified database API for your libraries.

+*   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents

 *   [rolldown/tsdown](https://github.com/rolldown/tsdown) - The elegant bundler for libraries powered by Rolldown